-Lift up the Girl Scout Leadership Experience at every opportunity in your planning, but limit your role to facilitating the girls' brainstorming and planning, never doing the work for them.
+As your girls excitedly plan their next trip, remember limit your role to facilitating the girls' brainstorming and planning, never doing the work for them.
 Share your ideas and insight, ask tough questions when you have to, and support all their decisions with enthusiasm and encouragement!

-Engaging Girls and Engaging Families
+Engaging Girls

-Creating the kind of environment in which girls are unafraid to try new things and to be who they want to be starts with you!
+Creating an environment where girls are unafraid to try new things and can be who they want to be starts with you!
 By meeting your girls where they are, you'll help them develop the leadership skills they'll use now and as they grow.